Kaylubkiss/CWKVulkanEngine/README.md

 ## Goals with this project are as follows

+Learning...
-* Learning the basics of Vulkan
+* the basics of Vulkan
-* Learning better coding practices in C++
+* better coding practices in C++
-* Learning advanced graphics techniques
+* advanced graphics techniques

+And...
-* Having a cool freakin product
+* making a cool freakin product

 It's been my dream from the day I started my journey into game development to be able to build my own stuff.
 This project aims to fulfill that whollistically.